top of page

 Woman walking in trees on Lookout Mountain trail

-The trail remains in the trees from here until the lookout.
+The trail stays in the trees from here until you near the lookout.
+Lots of shade and well-maintained tread make for a pleasant climb.

 Buffalo Bill trail junction to Lookout Mountain